microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 ```

 Optimal layouts are opaque implementation specific layouts, the D3D call
-`ConvertLinearAlgebraMatrices` can be used to convert the Matrices to an optimal
+`ConvertLinearAlgebraMatrices` can be used to convert the matrices to an optimal
 layout.
 Row-Major and Column-Major layouts are also supported. **matrix
 stride** must be zero for optimal layouts.